Cold calling is traditionally an early stage in the selling process.

 Ensure you are representing a good quality ethical supplier/product/service.
 Your products and services do not need to be the most expensive or highest quality, but they must be completely fit for purpose for the given market and application, and they must meet the expectations created by your marketing and advertising communications.
-Similarly your organization does not need to be the most ethical and socially responsible and environmentally friendly on the planet, but again the ethical standards of your organization must meet the reasonable expectations of your target market.
+Similarly your organisation does not need to be the most ethical and socially responsible and environmentally friendly on the planet, but again the ethical standards of your organisation must meet the reasonable expectations of your target market.
 If either of these criteria is not met then you are building on sand and you should find another supplier or product/service to represent.

 - Your mental approach - the way you see yourself and the cold calling activity: